Kas1398/Kass_answer3/activity1/README.md

 - Refer to the following link.
 Your task is to show the behavior for one iteration of the outer for loop of Bubble Sort (Try at least 3 cases). https://opendsa-server.cs.vt.edu/ODSA/Exercises/Sorting/BubsortPRO.html

+  Ans: In this exercise, we are required to demonstrate the behavior of the outer for loop of the bubble sort algorithm.
+To do this, we simply click on entries in the array to swap them in the way that bubble sort would during its first pass.
+We verfiy that the output is what we expect it to be after one iteration of the outer for loop.

 ## Task 3

 - The following snippet is from `./src/bubble.cpp` lines 16-28.
 Discuss in groups how the code works: